bnb-chain/zkbnb/docs/protocol.md

 ### Overview

-ZkBAS implements a ZK rollup protocol (in short "rollup" below) for:
+ZkBNB implements a ZK rollup protocol (in short "rollup" below) for:

 - BNB and BEP20 fungible token deposit and transfer
 - AMM-based fungible token swap on L2